The Phantom Stockman: Box office

 Rafferty and Robinson managed to sell the Pakistan, India, Burma and Ceylon rights for £1,000.
 While filming The Desert Rats in Hollywood, Rafferty sold the American rights for $35,000, then the English rights for £7,500.
 (The movie would later screen on US TV as Return of the Plainsman.)

 Robinson later claimed that the film recouped its costs within three months of being filmed.

 The film was distributed in Australia by Universal.
 The deal was done through Herc McIntyre who had supported a number of local films.
 Robinson says McIntyre gave the film a very advantageous financial deal.

 Foreign release

 In the United States it was released as Return of the Plainsman whilst the working title was The Sundowner.
 In Britain the film was known as Cattle Station or The Tribesman.

 Legacy

-Heath left the team and tried to get up his own film called The Jackeroo but was unsuccessful.
+Heath left the team and tried to get up his own film, called, The Jackaroo, but was unsuccessful.

 Elphick later went to Hollywood and enjoyed a successful career under the name "Victoria Shaw".
 Rafferty and Robinson went on to make several more movies together as producer.